-The FJC Fellowship connects talented recent graduates to careers in Jewish camp, and beyond.
-Through the FJC Fellowship, you will gain invaluable professional skills and work experience while working at Foundation for Jewish Camp, and spend your summers at Jewish camp!
+The FJC Fellowship connects talented camp staff to careers in Jewish camp, and beyond.
+Through the FJC Fellowship, you will gain invaluable professional skills and work experience while working at Foundation for Jewish Camp, and still get to spend your summers at your Jewish camp!

 Foundation for Jewish Camp (FJC) fosters excellence and accelerates innovation at Jewish camps across North America by developing adaptive talent, deepening immersive learning experiences, and catalyzing field growth.
 Founded in 1998, FJC elevates Jewish camp on the cultural and philanthropic agenda, creating opportunities to engage even more young people in Jewish camp through groundbreaking programs such as One Happy Camper® and FJC’s Specialty Camps Incubator.
 FJC advocates for over 300 day and overnight camps that provide nearly 180,000 campers and young staff each summer with a meaningful, personal, and lifelong connection to Judaism.
 FJC is a public 501(c)(3) charitable organization.

-- Fellows spend a full summer working at a Jewish overnight or day camp in a leadership role.
+Fellows spend summer 2024 working at a Jewish day or overnight camp in a leadership role.

-- Fellows have the opportunity to visit 1-2 other Jewish camps in session during summer 2022, to gain exposure to the wider Jewish camp network.
+Fellows visit 1-2 other Jewish camps in session during summer 2024, to gain exposure to the wider Jewish camp network.

-Ideal applicants are graduating college seniors or recent graduates who have experience with and a passion for Jewish camp.
-Applicants should be ready to spend the summer of 2022 at Jewish day or overnight camp.
-Applicants may apply for up to 2 Fellowship positions.
+Ideal applicants are graduating college seniors or recent graduates who have a passion for Jewish camp, and a desire to pursue Jewish camp as a career.
+Applicants should be ready to spend the summer of 2024 at Jewish day or overnight camp.

 Here is how the process works:

-- Step 2: Application – Prospective Fellows complete an online application and camp directors complete an online reference form and sign a Participation Agreement with FJC.
-It is the applicant’s responsibility to ensure both parts of the application (theirs and the camp director’s) are submitted by the deadline.
+Step 2: FJC Fellowship Application – You will complete an online application consisting of a resume, written and video components.
+Your camp director must also complete an online reference form on your behalf and sign a Participation Agreement with FJC.
+It is the applicant’s responsibility to ensure both parts of the application (yours and the camp director’s) are submitted by the deadline.

-- Step 3: Interviews – there will be 2-3 rounds of interviews for finalist candidates.
-Interviews will occur in early to mid March, and applicants and camps will be informed of their selection by late March.
+Step 3: Interviews – there will be 2-3 rounds of interviews for finalist candidates.
+Interviews will occur in mid to late March, and applicants and camps will be informed of their selection by early April.